NCCTS/nccts.org/fig/README.md

 # Usage Guides

-The following are not shell scripts *per se*,  but rather guides for working in depolyment and dev contexts.
+The following are not shell scripts *per se*,  but rather guides for working in deployment and dev contexts.
 The latest version of `bash` is assumed to be the top-level shell.
 The various commands can be pasted into a shell, but pasting large groups of them at a time is not guaranteed to work.

 ## Deploying remotely with Docker `machine`